TheMEMOLab/Bio326-NMBU/Doc/BestPracticesOrionHPC.md

 module purge # unload all loaded modules
 ```

-If we want to knwo what modules are already instaled in Orion we can use the following command:
+If we want to know what modules are already instaled in Orion we can use the following command:

 ```
 [bio326-21-0@cn-3 work.dir.of.12314866]$ module available